gavinyork/zephyr3d/doc/markdown/scene.shaderhelper.getviewmatrix.md

 ## ShaderHelper.getViewMatrix() method

-Gets the uniform variable of type mat4 which holds the view matrix of current camera
+Gets the uniform variable of type mat4 which holds the view matrix of current camera (world space to camera space)

 **Signature:**